 Also known as a column, an attribute is a property or characteristic of the entity that holds it.

 An attribute has a name that describes the property and a type that describes the kind of attribute it is, such as varchar for a string, and int for integer.
 When an ERD is drawn for physical database development, it is important to ensure the use of types that are supported by the target RDBMS.

 The ER diagram example below shows an entity with some attributes in it.

 Also known as PK, a primary key is a special kind of entity attribute that uniquely defines a record in a database table.
 In other words, there must not be two (or more) records that share the same value for the primary key attribute.
-The ERD example below shows an entity 'Product' with a primary key attribute 'ID', and a preview of table records in database.
+The ERD example below shows an entity 'Product' with a primary key attribute 'ID', and a preview of table records in the database.
 The third record is invalid because the value of ID 'PDT-0002' is already used by another record.

-Also known as FK, a foreign key is a reference to a primary key in table.
+Also known as FK, a foreign key is a reference to a primary key in a table.
 It is used to identify the relationships between entities.
-Note that foreign keys need not to be unique.
+Note that foreign keys need not be unique.
 Multiple records can share the same values.
 The ER Diagram example below shows an entity with some columns, among which a foreign key is used in referencing another entity.

 In an ER diagram, cardinality is represented as a crow's foot at the connector's ends.
 The three common cardinal relationships are one-to-one, one-to-many, and many-to-many.